 In September 1991, Dr. Cohen was succeeded as Director of the MPU by Dr. Ervin B. Podgorsak who held the position until December 2008.
 Under the directorship of Dr. Podgorsak, the total number of students to have graduated from McGill University with an M.Sc. degree in medical physics grew by 130 to 168 and by 20 to a total of 24 with a Ph.D. degree in medical physics.

 From January 2009 to August 2021 the position of Director of the MPU was held by Dr. Jan Seuntjens during which time the total number of students having graduated from McGill with degrees in medical physics since 1980 increased to 266 M.Sc. degrees and 55 Ph.D. degrees.
-As of Fall 2022, the total number of MSc medical physics graduates stands at 276.
+As of Summer 2023, the total number of MSc medical physics graduates stands at 276 and total number of PhD graduates stands at 57.

 Since March 2023 the position of Director of the MPU is held by Dr. Shirin A. Enger.